sophiapobre/jobtrack-app/README.md

 Removed all job applications from the tracker.
 Sun Apr 02 20:28:04 PDT 2023
 Added job application to the tracker: 2023-04-01 | Twitter | CEO | SUBMITTED

+# Phase 4: Task 3

+In order to improve the design of my project, I would split up some of the fields of the JobTrackAppGUI class into different classes.
+Currently, this class does not follow the single responsibility principle because every single method needed to construct the GUI is stored in this class.
+To increase the cohesion of this class, I would create new classes for the menu bar, the tracker table, and the table model.
+These fields and their related methods have unique functionalities, so keeping them all in JobTrackAppGUI decreases the cohesion of the class.
+For example, the creation of the menu bar entails the creation of several menu items, which each have their own functionality (e.g., adding a new job application, deleting all job applications, and quitting the program).
+Moreover, the creation of the tracker table and table model entail many method calls to access and modify the jobApplicationTracker field of the JobTrackAppGUI class.
+As a result, including all of these fields in the same class make the class more cluttered and difficult to understand.
+Refactoring some of these fields into different classes would increase the cohesion of the class and ensure that each class has a single responsibility that is clear to others who may want to understand my code.